grayson-arendt/Line-Follower/README.md

 # Line Follower Robot
 ### Description
 This repository contains code to run a small line follower robot from a Raspberry Pi 4 Model B on Ubuntu 22.04.
 The ROS 2 version used is Humble.
-For controlling the DC motors and reading data from the IR sensors, the Rasbperry Pi GPIO library is used.
+For controlling the DC motors and reading data from the IR sensors, the Raspberry Pi GPIO library is used.

 ### Installation
 ```bash